Hillary Clinton Slams Kavanaugh, Claims Trump Wants To Take Country Back To The 1850s

 — Christine Moyer (@Capmoyer) July 13, 2018

 Other speakers on the docket include Elizabeth Warren, who started her own career as a special education teacher in an elementary school.
 Warren spoke on Saturday about millions of teachers in the U.S. who, in her words, are “getting crushed” by low wages, cuts to school funding, and other education policies.
-According to Education Week, Warren also brought up unions and the Janus case, and strongly emphasized her belief that unions are vital to teachers:
+According to Education Week, Warren also brought up unions and the Janus case, and strongly emphasized her belief that unions are vital to teachers.

 “Union members are strong—they speak out, they don’t sit down and shut up.
 Or, to say it another way, nevertheless, we persist.”